Shubodh/shubodh.github.io/index.md

 ------------

 For updates on technical projects, follow me on [Twitter](https://twitter.com/shubodhs_ai) or [Bluesky](https://bsky.app/profile/shubodhs-ai.bsky.social).
-I find my creative expression through playing Tennis or writing poetry, or dreaming while lost in a SciFi novel ---- articulated as "art, sport, music and a good life" at [Instagram](https://www.instagram.com/shubodhs.ai/).
+I find my creative expression through playing Tennis or writing poetry, or dreaming while lost in a sci-fi novel ---- articulated as "art, sport, music and a good life" at [Instagram](https://www.instagram.com/shubodhs.ai/).